-Hybrid Learning
+Distance Learning

-This is a hybrid course; it is taught using extensive online didactical technologies with biweekly workshops.
-Hybrid learning requires a student to take the initiative to do independent studying: it is not for everyone.
-Are you prepared to take a hybrid course?
-You should have reviewed and studied the assigned reading material prior to each workshop; you should come to the workshop with queries on the material.
+This is a distance learning (DL) course.
+This means that the course is taught using extensive online didactical technologies, so one must feel very comfortable using virtual interfaces.
+DL requires a student to take the initiative to do independent studying: it is not for everyone.
+Are you prepared to take a DL course?
+If one does not feel comfortable with DL modalities, then one should consider taking this course in a traditional classroom setting.
+You are required to have reviewed and studied the assigned reading material each week.
 The anticipated reading assignments are listed on the next page: the pace of the course may differ, so do not feel overwhelmed by the reading list.
-All exams are on campus using each student's PC with the Pearson lockdown browser.
+All exams are online using remote webcam monitoring with ProctorU: if you cannot do this, then you should not take this course.
+You may learn about this mode of testing by clicking on to the hyperlink ProctorU.
 The exams are closed book exams: the only source of information you may use during an exam is your intellect.